 I know, because that's how I started.

-These types of portable tables, like the Sew Steady shown to the above, can be ordered from your local quilt store or purchased online.
+These types of portable tables, like the Sew Steady shown above, can be ordered from your local quilt store or purchased online.

 You'll need to know your specific make and model of your

-sewing machines to order the correct one.
+sewing machine to order the correct one.
 (The size of the cut out is different for each machine.)